slashinfty/srcom-bot/README.md

 ![rtgg goal screenshot](screenshots/screenshot17.png)

-Appending `*` to the category name sorts results by best time.
+Appending `*` to the goal sorts results by best time.

 ![rtgg time screenshot](screenshots/screenshot12.png)

-Appending `+` to the category name sorts results by most races.
+Appending `+` to the goal sorts results by most races.

 ![rtgg races screenshot](screenshots/screenshot13.png)

 **Get a list of a game's goals**: `!rtgg slug?`

-Gets a list of a game's categories.
+Gets a list of a game's goals.

 ![rtgg list screenshot](screenshots/screenshot14.png)